Top Safari Experiences in East Africa That Should Make Your Summer Adventures Bucket List

 A bushwalking adventure with a Maasai Warrior – Kenya

 You might have seen elegant pictures of the Maasai in National Geographic magazines or coffee table books – tall, dark, and crimson-clad, squinting into the sun or leaping high off the ground.
 While most of East Africa’s ethnic groups have evolved to modern lifestyles and moved to overpopulated cities, the Maasai maintain their time-honored way of life—living off their cattle, migrating with the seasons and maintaining ancient customs and social structures.

 It is entirely possible to hike for hours, or even days, across wildlife-filled savannahs with a Maasai warrior as your companion.
 The point of the bushwalk safari experience is not so much the walk itself but rather the opportunity to enrich your cultural experiences by knowing the Maasai people and their culture and how they harmoniously live in the wilderness.

 A bushwalking adventure with the Maasai is one of East Africa’s top cultural safari experiences that transports you back into the evolution of human cultures and gives you a very much appreciation of a simpler way of living and a new perspective on humanity.

 Where to join the bushwalking adventures with the worriors

 These walks are available in private concessions at Loita Hills just east of the Masai Mara and across Kenya’s vast Tarangire National Park plains.

-The Swahili island has water sports for the summer adventurers.
+The Swahili island has water sports for summer adventurers.
 Other holiday safari experiences that you’ll find include sundown cruises and deep-sea fishing excursions in search of leaping sailfish and mean-looking bull dorado.

 Zanzibar hotel prices range from about $180 per person at an excellent beach hotel such as Pongwe to $500 per person at one of Xanadu’s private villas.